 - Milk: Use whole milk, not the low fat ones.
 You can use either fresh or UHT whole milk.

 - Flour: You can also use self-raising flour instead of plain flour + baking powder.
 Simply omit baking powder if you are using self-raising flour.

 - Mashed Pumpkin: Steam the pumpkin for about 15 – 18 mins and mash them while it is still hot.
-Let the mashed pumpkin cool down completely before using.
+Let the mashed pumpkin cool down before using.

 - Cocoa Powder: The cocoa batter will add some color and flavor to the cake.
 If you prefer just a pumpkin butter cake, omit the cocoa powder.

 >> MORE DELICIOUS CAKE RECIPES:

 Is This Pumpkin Swirl Butter Cake Easy to Make?

 Yes!
 If you are familiar with the basic creaming method, this butter cake is really easy to prepare.

 We will just need to cream the softened butter with sugar together, till it lightens in color and looks fluffy.
 Read my basic pound cake post to find out more about this!

 Once butter is creamed, we will be add in wet and dry ingredients alternately.
 Then, bake in an 8″ square pan for about 30-35 mins, or until a skewer inserted in the centre comes out clean, or with just some dry crumbs clinging to the skewer.